Unleash/unleash/website/docs/reference/front-end-api.md

 ### API token

 You can create appropriate token, with type `FRONTEND` on `<YOUR_UNLEASH_URL>/admin/api/create-token` page or with a request to `/api/admin/api-tokens`.
 See our guide on [how to create API tokens](../user_guide/token.mdx) for more details.

+### Refresh interval for tokens

+Internally, Unleash creates a new Unleash client for each token it receives.
+Each client is configured with the project and environment specified in the token.

+Each client updates its feature toggle configuration at a specified refresh interval plus a random offset between 0 and 10 seconds.
+By default, the refresh interval is set to 10 seconds.
+The random offset is used to stagger incoming requests to avoid a large number of clients all querying the database simultaneously.
+A new, random offset is used for every update.

+The refresh interval is specified in milliseconds and can be set by using the `FRONTEND_API_REFRESH_INTERVAL_MS` environment variable or by using the `frontendApi.refreshIntervalInMs` configuration option in code.